Skip to main content

 ATSC 315.
 Broadcast Meteorology.
 3 Credits.

-An introduction to the field of broadcast meteorology which provides an overview of television production, the profession of broadcast meteorology, AMS Seal requirements, ethics and the production, organization, critique, and presentation of weather information.
-Prerequisites: ATSC 310 and Communication or Atmospheric Sciences major.
-F, even years.
+An introduction to the field of broadcast meteorology and science communication which provides an overview of television production, the profession of broadcast meteorology, AMS Seal requirements, role of the station scientist, ethics and the production, organization, critique, and presentation of weather and other science information for a public audience.
+Prerequisite: ATSC 210.
+F, odd years.

 ATSC 518.
 Advanced Synoptic Meteorology.
 3 Credits.